 The XPS 15 is a bigger, badder version of the XPS 13 and although it might not be as cutting edge as some of the alternatives, it’s still one of the best Dell laptops out there.

-Read our full review of the Dell XPS 15 here.
+Read our Dell XPS 15 review.

 Why you should buy this: It’s an XPS 15 with a 360-degree hinge and an interesting design.